 Departure dates and itinerary subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.
 ExpeditionTrips is not responsible for itinerary changes.

-Travel to and from Winnipeg; alcoholic beverages; some gratuities; travel insurance; items of a personal nature (telephone calls, laundry, etc.).
+Travel to and from Winnipeg; distilled and alcoholic beverages not mentioned as included; some gratuities; optional helicopter flighseeing excursion; travel insurance; items of a personal nature (telephone calls, laundry, etc.).

 PHOTOS: © Eric Rock (NHA); © Colin McNulty (NHA); © Mike Bruscia (NHA); © Henry Holdsworth; © NHA